QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 === Application of ABM in complex systems and social science research

+With the improvement of computing power, ABM may play an increasingly important role in social sciences.
+Rand proposed a guiding framework for rigorous use of agent-based modeling (ABM) in research, including using some existing model frameworks, determining the applicability of ABM, designing and building models, and model verification and validation @rand_agent-based_2011.

 ABM has demonstrated its unique advantages in the study of complex systems and can effectively reflect the complexity and adaptability of the system
 @zheng_primer_2013.
 Through simple local rules, ABM can generate complex system